Albert0i/MoreOnQueryingChinese/README.md

 ### More On Querying Chinese

-scrape crumb from previous project.

-What is different in RDBMS is easy in Redis; what is easy in RDBMS is difficult in Redis.
+> What is hard in SQL is easy in Redis and vice versa.

 #### Prologue
-peculiarity and semantic ambiguity.
+peculiarity and semantic ambiguity. scrape crumb from previous project.

 #### I. A taxonomy (TL;DR)